 How Google local search results are displayed

-Local search results come in different shapes and sizes, and they are displayed in various ways across Google Maps and Google Search.
+Local search on Google can come in different shapes and sizes, and results are displayed in various ways across Google Maps and Google Search.

 For example: if you search for “coffee shop” using your mobile device or laptop, local results appear, offering a list of nearby businesses relevant to the search query.
 These results may point to the Google listings of the nearby businesses, or they may lead to third-party listings and profiles, such as a business’ Yelp or Facebook Page or TripAdvisor profile.